Our Lady Peace: Musical style and themes

 In the band's early years, especially on Naveed and Clumsy, their overall sound was often compared to alternative rock and grunge bands including Soundgarden, The Smashing Pumpkins, and Pearl Jam.
 The band's melodic structure was also said to echo that of bands such as The Beatles and Led Zeppelin.
 Lead singer Raine Maida expresses much admiration for vocalist Mike Patton and his versatility, calling him "by far one of the best singers and best showmen in rock", while also naming the song "Everything's Ruined" by his band Faith No More among his favorites.
 Maida's voice was called "erratic" and "truly unrivaled" in his field.
 In albums Naveed through Spiritual Machines, Maida sang in a countertenor vocal register and was known for his frequent use of falsetto.
 This singing method, in combination with the band's melody structure, often gave many songs a surreal sound and effect.

 The band's song "Whatever" was used as professional wrestler Chris Benoit's WWE theme song from 2002 until his death in 2007.
-Our Lady Peace had not performed the song live for a number of years prior to the murder/suicide of Benoit and his family in 2007.
+Our Lady Peace had not performed the song live for a number of years prior to the murder-suicide of Benoit and his family in 2007.
 In a 2012 interview, the band stated that they would never play the song live again due to the circumstances of Benoit's death.
+In 2025, the band resumed playing the song as part of their 30th Anniversary Tour and released a re-recorded version of the song.